 - Creating a new Network Map for the next network cycle.

 - WRITE: The Elect Node submits the new Network Map and all the Blocks to the Master Nodes and resigns; Master Nodes update the rest of the Network.

-Does each node recalculates its place in the network for each cycle?
-Is it actually calculated for each transaction or can a scheduled process re-scale the nodes at regular intervals?
+Does each node recalculate its place in the network for each cycle?
+Is it actually calculated for each transaction, or can a scheduled process re-scale the nodes at regular intervals?

-Nodes do not have the freedom of recalculating their place in the network.
-Reconfiguration of the network map occurs several times per second by the current Elect Node during the STOP phase, at this moment the network suspends processing all events due to internal reconfiguration status only allowing service events in.
-Then, until the next Cycle, all the transactions occur et static routes that are approved in the current Clock Cycle.
-After READ (reading) stage, there is a WRITE (record) stage again and so consequently, at 10-100 milliseconds frequencies for each stage.
+Nodes do not have the freedom to recalculate their place in the network.
+Reconfiguration of the network map occurs several times per second by the current Elect Node during the STOP phase.
+At that moment, the network suspends processing all events due to internal reconfiguration status and only allows service events in.
+Until the next Cycle, all the transactions occur at static routes that are approved in the current Clock Cycle.
+After the READ (reading) stage, there is a WRITE (record) stage again and so, consequently, at 10-100 milliseconds frequencies for each stage.